 Choosing the Right Cable TV and Internet Packages for You

 Cable providers have never needed your business more than they do right now.
 Streaming video services, such as YouTube, Hulu, Netflix and Amazon Prime, now offer more content than ever.
+In the fourth quarter of 2019 alone, AT&T lost a whopping 1.16 million customers.
+Comcast also fared poorly, losing 149,000 customers in the same period.
 The cellular providers have also upped their game, with improvements in network speed and coverage and the introduction of affordable unlimited data plans.
-In the third quarter of 2017, Comcast lost 125,000 customers.
-AT&T also fared poorly, losing 134,000 U-verse customers in the same period.

 How to Choose a Cable Provider